AnnaWilliford/2018-09-22-UTA/index.md

 {% if page.collaborative_notes %}
 <p id="collaborative_notes">
   We will use this <a href="{{page.collaborative_notes}}">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.
+  We will use this Etherpad collaborative document for chatting, taking notes, and sharing URLs and bits of code: {{page.collaborative_notes}}
 </p>
 {% endif %}